JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 Plasma that has been obtained from whole blood or by apheresis (as defined in section 7.1.4), containing less than 1 × 106 leucocytes per unit.

-UK derived plasma may be used for the manufacture of immunoglobulins for domestic use provided all relevant vCJD risk mitigation measures currently in place for blood components for transfusion are applied and manufacturers submit an application to the MHRA to register the use of UK-sourced plasma including a product specific risk assessment.
-Manufacture of other blood products such as clotting factors or albumin is not currently permitted.
+UK derived plasma may be used for the manufacture of immunoglobulins and albumin for domestic use provided all relevant vCJD risk mitigation measures currently in place for blood components for transfusion are applied and manufacturers submit an application to the MHRA to register the use of UK-sourced plasma including a product specific risk assessment.
+Manufacture of other blood products such as clotting factors is not currently permitted.

 7.5.6.1: Technical information